yuriechan/grpc-workspace/protocol-buffers-3-java-golang-python/07-golang-programming-with-protocol-buffers/notes.md

 ## 37. Reading and Writing to Disk

 Let's think about how to read and write to our disk.

+the code below is updaetd for writing and reading data to our disk:

 ```go
 package main